"BEST ENVIRONMENTAL FILM"

 Three friends set off on a 400km bikepacking and packraft expedition through the heart of the sacred headwaters in northwestern British Columbia, birthplace of three critical salmon rivers, and home to the Tahltan people.
 In the wake of the devastating Mount Polley Mine disaster, the team’s goal is to understand what is at stake as a wave of new mines are developed across this remote corner of the province.
 Their journey offers an exciting and sobering window into this wild landscape as they pedal through vast boreal forest, paddle through frigid whitewater, catch monster trout, outrun a hungry grizzly, learn about the Tahltan’s fight to protect their homeland and glimpse inside a massive open pit mine.
-Click here to read the full story.

-Supported by Ibis Cycles, Kokopelli Packraft & Wetfly Fishing
+Sponsors - Ibis Cycles, Kokopelli Packraft & Wetfly Fishing

 Directors - Colin Arisman, Luke Kantola & Tyler-Wilkinson Ray

 Production Companies - Wild Confluence Media & The Wilder Studio